 Prue has lived in a multi-dog household of German Shepherds and Shetland Sheepdogs for many years, and each one has been trained to a high standard.
 Prue spent many years competing at agility and flyball, but is now focussing on working her way through the APDT Good Companion Awards with her youngest dog, Rheba.

 Prue doesn’t just assist in classes by booking everyone in, but also by using her vast training knowledge to support clients with their training.
 She also promotes the APDT UK ethos and uses modern training methods.
 Prue helps with the class preparation... and is very good at keeping Laura in check!

-Helen is owned by two rescue dogs, a greying crossbreed called Scooby, and a German Short Haired Pointer named Indie.
-Whilst Scooby enjoys a quieter life, Helen can be seen in classes working with Indie in agility, hoopers, scentwork and GCA awards.
+Helen is owned by two rescue dogs, an energetic collie cross whippet called Gnawer, and a German Short Haired Pointer named Indie.
+Whilst Indie enjoys a quieter life nowadays, Helen can be seen in classes working with Gnawer in agility, hoopers, scentwork and GCA awards.

 Martin helps with setting up, packing away, hosting events and assisting in agility sessions.
 He has also offered support in re-training the delinquent dogs that Laura brings home!
 Martin is currently doing an agility instructors course, and will be participating in training classes himself with his own dog, Arty.

 Taylor started handling dogs at a very young age.
 At only 4 years old, Taylor passed her Kennel Club Bronze Good Citizen award with a dog that she borrowed.
+At age 15, Taylor became a, accredited Canine Hoopers UK instructor, and can now be seen teaching classes at LWDT.
 When not at school, Taylor trains her Nan’s rescue Cavalier x Bichon Frise, Miley.
-Taylor is also attends seminars and workshops with Laura outside of school, and enjoys handling other people's dogs.